Next Unit: Pulmonary Shunting and V/Q Mismatch

 Obstruction of the small airways within the lungs leads to wheezing, a high-pitched whistling sound, greatest on expiration, that is generally louder as you get further away from the mediastinum.
 It occurs as the small airways collapse when a patient attempts to exhale, this collapse results from swelling in the airways from chronic or acute illness.
 Wheezing is seen in all age groups.

 Wheezing is often a sign of diseases such as COPD or Asthma, but is not always a sign of severe illness.
 Wheezing must be taken in the context of the patient's overall condition and there is not one best "next step" in the event you hear wheezing.
-As with all respiratory illness oxygen is likely to be a best next step and in the case of severe asthma or COPD patients will likely have short-acting "beta-agonists," such as albuterol, that can help to rapidly open the airways.
+As with all respiratory illness oxygen is likely to be the best next step and in the case of severe asthma or COPD patients will likely have short-acting "beta-agonists," such as albuterol, that can help to rapidly open the airways.

 Obstruction of the alveoli by fluid or mucus will lead to crackles, as per their name crackles are often said to sound like "popcorn" or "velcro" and are loudest when the patient is inhaling.
 Crackles occur as the collapsed fluid-filled alveoli in the collapsed lung "pop open."
 Crackles can be heard all throughout the lung or can be localized in one small area.